MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition-add-general.md

 - For existing Microsoft Cloud Deutschland customers or those in transition, when a shared mailbox is added to Outlook by using **File > Info > Add Account**, viewing calendar permissions may fail (the Outlook client attempts to use the Rest API `https://outlook.office.de/api/v2.0/Me/Calendars`.)
 Customers who want to add an account to view calendar permissions can add the registry key as described in [User experience changes for sharing a calendar in Outlook](https://support.microsoft.com/office/user-experience-changes-for-sharing-a-calendar-in-outlook-5978620a-fe6c-422a-93b2-8f80e488fdec) to ensure this action will succeed.
 This registry key can be deployed organization-wide by using Group Policy.

 - During the migration phase, using the PowerShell cmdlets **New-migrationEndpoint**, **Set-MigrationEndpoint**, and **Test-MigrationsServerAvailability** can result in errors (error on proxy).
 This happens when the arbitration mailbox has migrated to worldwide but the admin mailbox hasn't or vice-versa.
-To resolve this, while creating the tenant PowerShell session use the arbitration mailbox as routing hint in the **connectionuri**.
+To resolve this, while creating the tenant PowerShell session, use the arbitration mailbox as the routing hint in the **ConnectionUri**.
 For example: `New-PSSession -ConfigurationName Microsoft.Exchange -ConnectionUri "https://outlook.office365.com/powershell-liveid?email=Migration.8f3e7716-2011-43e4-96b1-aba62d229136@TENANT.onmicrosoft.de" -Credential $UserCredential -Authentication Basic -AllowRedirection`

 - If you're using Exchange Online hybrid:

-    - You must rerun the Hybrid Configuration wizard (HCW) to update on-premises configuration against Microsoft Cloud Deutschland before the transition, and re-execution of the HCW upon cleanup against the Office 365 services.
+    - You must rerun the Hybrid Configuration wizard (HCW) to update on-premises configuration against Microsoft Cloud Deutschland before the transition, and rerun the HCW upon cleanup against the Office 365 services.
 Additional DNS updates may be required if you use custom domains.

 For more information about actions that are required during the migration phase of this workload or about the impact to administration or usage, review the Exchange Online section of [Migration phases actions and impacts](ms-cloud-germany-transition-phases.md#exchange-online).